cerus/deploy-helper/README.md

 1. Compile
 2. Open file explorer
 3. Delete old artifact from server
-4. Drag and drop new artifact to server
+4. Drag and drop the new artifact to server

 Steps with deploy-helper: